process-env/mta-api/README.md

 ## Features

-- **Next.js 15 Canary + React 18** – modern app directory architecture with server components.
+- **Next.js 15 Canary + React 19 RC** – modern app directory architecture with server components.
 - **React Flow canvas** – interactive rendering of each subway line with minimap, controls, and animated edges.
 - **Route-aware station filtering** – heuristics derived from the GTFS stop identifiers to approximate which stations serve a given route when the static data does not list memberships explicitly.